JCentercreation/javiercarrilloblog.com/_posts/2021-09-18-ARKit: Image Recognition.markdown

 }
 ```

-And then we can decode the JSON information into our data type:
+And then we can decode the JSON information into our data type (function inside the `ViewController`):

 ```swift
 func loadData(){